zouppen/aoc-2024/log.md

 try but getting there lead me to matrix algebra and stuff like that which I decided not to use.

-I would've sacked the guy who was hopelessly pressing of buttons in front of a computer.
-Not definitely a professional.
+I would've sacked the guy who was hopelessly pressing buttons in front of a computer.
+Definitely not a professional.
 That guy was me.

 PS.
 Obfuscated variable and type names for your extra amusement.